dotnet/designs/accepted/2020/diagnostics/activity-improvements-2.md

         public void AddTag(string key, double [] value) { }
         public void AddTag(string key, bool [] value) { } // how interesting this one?
         public void AddTag(string key, string [] value) { }

-        public void AddTag(string key, ActivityTagsCollection value) { }
+        // The following API is pending the approval in OT spec first before we add it in .NET. public void AddTag(string key, ActivityTagsCollection value) { }

         // We cannot change Tags property so we are introducing a new property with a new name